ENIGMA-git/ENIGMADiseaseWorkingGroupStats/README.md

 ```
 Note: the above  are traditional acronyms for Diffusion Tensor FA, MD, AD, RD metrics.

-Please mind, that *each metric should have its own separate file*.
+Please mind, that **each** metric should have its own separate .csv file.

 Required structure of the metrics .csv file: